Florida Law on Bathrooms and Transgender Employees

 Seek Assistance from an Employment Discrimination Lawyer in Florida

 The EEOC makes clear that requiring a transgender employee to use the bathroom associated with his or her biological sex—rather than the sex or gender with which she or he currently identifies—can be construed as a form of sex discrimination.
 If you believe your employer has behaved in a discriminatory manner, you may be able to file a workplace discrimination lawsuit.
-An experienced Florida employment discrimination attorney can help.
-Contact Scott Wagner and Associates, P.A. for more information about filing a claim.
+An experienced Florida employment discrimination lawyer can help.
+Contact Scott Law Team for more information about filing a claim.